theenuka/Chess-ML-Project/README.md

-# EC5203 - Predicting Chess Moves (Project by Theenuka)
+# EC5203 - Predicting Chess Moves (Project by Theenuka and Theekshana)

 This project uses classical machine learning (Random Forest, Logistic Regression) to predict chess game outcomes and optimal moves based on a large dataset of Grandmaster-level games.